AndrewRedican/structura/README.md

 | `-s`, `--sampling-interval` | Time between memory usage samples in milliseconds                                                            | Required if `-m` is specified            | Positive integer | `10`             |
 | `-d`, `--data-type`         | Type of data used for performance tests.
 Supported values: `none`, `small`, `standard`, `complex`, `varied`          | No. (Defaults to `none` when not specified).                                      | String           | `small`           |

-### Configuration File
+#### Configuration File for Measuring Performance

-Structura supports loading configuration options from a `measure.config.json` file located directly under the project root directory.
-This allows you to set default options without specifying them every time on the command line.
+Define `measure.rc` in the root directory to set default options without specifying them every time on the command line.

-#### Using the Configuration File

-If `measure.config.json` exists in the project root directory, the CLI will automatically read options from it.
-Command-line arguments will override the options specified in the configuration file.
-The configuration file supports the same options as the CLI, for example:
+When `measure.rc` file exists, options will be read from it, only command-line arguments will override the options specified in the configuration file.
+For example:

 ```json
 {